Anybody can write. Right?

 What's the big deal?

 Writing is easy.
 Effective writing is hard.
-Increasingly the benefits of branded content are becoming more apparent to marketers.
-Good storytelling based on content that is interesting and useful is a major part of that movement.
-It shouldn’t be left to someone who has other primary skills, like a pitcher who can also swing a bat.
+The benefits of branded content that is useful and engaging are well-known to editorial and marketing professionals.
+Creating it shouldn’t be left to someone who has other primary skills, like a pitcher who can also swing a bat.
 When you need a hit, it’s better to have a designated hitter.
 Pitchers pitch.
 Hitters hit.
 Writers write.

 Over time I’ve co-authored a book on investing entitled Investing Secrets of the Masters, which was published in five languages by McGraw-Hill (if you speak Mandarin I’ll get you a copy); worked with many Wall Street companies as a public relations writer; taught business communications at Boston University and Northeastern University; and opened my own writing shop.

-I have an undergraduate degree from Boston College in communications and a master’s degree in journalism from The American University in Washington, D.C.
+I have undergraduate degrees from Boston College in communications and history and a master’s degree in journalism from The American University in Washington, D.C.
 If you’re looking for deeper background, I’m the same Bill Donovan that went to Arlington High School in Massachusetts.
 I'm unrelated, however, to Wild Bill Donovan, the World War II master spy or Wild Bill Donovan, a turn-of-the 20th century professional pitcher who once deliberately walked nine straight batters because he was mad at his manager (baseball card above).